4 of the Best Free Stock Screeners for Day Trading

 Use Finviz to reduce the US equity market down to a handful of only the best day trading stocks using thousands of potential filter combinations.

-The site is easy to use; click the Sceener tab and start adding criteria from the drop-down menus.
-There are three major sections from which you can add criteria: Descriptive, Fundamental, and Technical.
+The site is easy to use; click the Screener tab and start adding criteria to the three major sections: Descriptive, Fundamental, and Technical.
 Once you've added some criteria, you'll get a list of stocks that match them.
 Change the information you see on these stocks by adjusting the view.

 There are 14 views to choose from, including Overview, Valuation, Financial, Performance, Technical, Charts, and News.
 Change the view and sort by information type to see the top- or bottom-ranked stocks on your list.

-ChartMill gives you the option of finding day trading stocks based on criteria such as volume, price, technical indicator, candlestick patterns, or performance.
-Additional screening criteria include ChartMill's proprietary filters: Pocket Pivots, Squeeze Plays, and Trend Intensity, among others.
+ChartMill gives you the option of finding day trading stocks based on criteria such as volume, price, technical indicator, or performance.

 Like Finviz, the stock screener is easy to use and free.
 The site works on a credit system.
 You get 6,000 free credits each month, which accumulate if you don't use them.

-Hundreds of functions are available to all users, although paid users have access to additional features such as equations, data exporting, additional filters, portfolio analytics and alerts.
-A paid subscription is $249.99 per year.
+Hundreds of functions are available to all users, although paid users have access to additional features such as equations, data exporting, additional filters, portfolio analytics, and alerts.
+An entry level paid subscription is $79.99 per year, while the premium plan is $279.99 per year.

 As a day trader, it's very easy to get caught up in constant research and trying to find the latest stock poised for a big move.